bertofurth/Seagate-Central-Utils/minidlna/README-minidlna.md

 ### Required software on build host
-In addition to the prerequisites listed in the README.md document, the following software packages need to be installed on the build machine in order to compile this software
+In addition to the prerequisites listed in the README.md document, the following software packages need to be installed on the build machine in order to compile this software.

 * tcl

 ## Build Procedure
 ### Source code download and extraction
-This procedure was tested using the following versions of sotware.
+This procedure was tested using the following versions of software.
 Unless otherwise noted these are the latest stable releases at the time of writing.
 Hopefully later versions, or at least those with the same major version numbers, will still work with this guide.